 HP Elite Dragonfly

-Cyber threats aren’t always easily avoidable without the benefit of hindsight, but realising you’ve been an easy target could make an attack all the more infuriating.
+Cyber threats aren’t always easy to spot, but realising you’ve been an easy target could make an attack both infuriating and frightening.

 The new HP Elite Dragonfly laptop came out top in our research – blending security features, strong hardware specifications and good looks.